Alex Williams

 If you financed your RV and still owe money on it, the title may be held by the lender.
 You’ll need to contact the lender to request a lien release or get instructions on transferring the title to the buyer.
 Without a clear title, you won’t have the required paperwork to sell an RV.

-In some cases, if the title is lost and no record exists, you may need to apply for a bonded title.
-This process involves purchasing a surety bond as proof of ownership.
-Check with your DMV to see if this is necessary in your state.
+If the original title is lost and cannot be obtained from the DMV or the lender, you may need to apply for a bonded title.
+This involves purchasing a surety bond as proof of ownership.
+Bonded titles have state-specific rules and may require additional steps, such as public notices, to protect against future claims.
+Check your DMV for the exact requirements in your state.

 Allow Time for Processing